 Providers and suppliers who do not receive a favorable reconsideration determination may appeal the determination to an Administrative Law Judge (ALJ) of the Department of Health and Human Services (HHS).
 Requests for ALJ hearings must be submitted within 60 days of receipt of the reconsideration determination.
 If unsatisfied with the administrative law judges’ findings, the provider or supplier may appeal the decision to the HHS Departmental Appeals Board (DAB).
 If the provider or supplier is dissatisfied with the DAB decision, they have the right to seek judicial review by filing a civil action in a district court.
 At each stage of the appeals process, the scope of review and admissibility of evidence becomes more limited.
 Therefore, we strongly advise that providers or suppliers who wish to appeal a denial of Medicare billing privileges, hire an attorney to represent them during a hearing.

-Alert: If your DEA renewal application is not received prior to the expiration of your DEA registration, you will not be allowed to handle controlled substances and
+If your DEA renewal application is not received prior to the expiration of your DEA registration, you will not be allowed to handle controlled substances, and you may

 Pharmacist’s DEA Certification of Registration application had previously been denied because it did not demonstrate to the DEA that the pharmacist was suitably qualified.
 Our attorney assembled a detailed business plan on behalf of pharmacist, including pro forma financial statements and financial analysis.